xhyrom/discord-datamining/data/articles/normal/articles/4410647162263/content.md

     </li>
 </ul>
 <h2 id="h_01FDVJS0CV9Q219E46N9HHVQ1B"><strong>What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </strong></h2>
-<p id="docs-internal-guid-4887d522-7fff-a982-afcf-37b64e5365ae">Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-f39eb18c-7fff-8946-47bd-1f9c8c2ed831">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 month Nitro subscription.</p>
+<p>So long as you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 month Nitro subscription.</p>
 <h3>
     <strong>HOWEVER, please note:<br></strong><span style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **</span><strong>you will not receive a refund for any remaining value on your current subscription</strong><span style="font-weight: 400;">**.</span>
 </h3>